xRiskLab/fisher-scoring/README.md

 ### Fisher Scoring Logistic Regression

 The `FisherScoringLogisticRegression` class is a custom implementation of logistic regression using the Fisher scoring algorithm.
-It provides methods for fitting the model, making predictions, and computing model statistics, including standard errors, Wald statistic, p-values, and confidence intervals.
+It provides methods for fitting the model, making predictions, and computing model statistics, including standard errors, Wald statistics, p-values, and confidence intervals.

 **Parameters:**
 - `epsilon`: Convergence threshold for the algorithm.